-Neapolis was a member of the Athenian (Delian) League.
-The League's purpose, under the leadership of Athens, was to continue fighting the Persian Empire after the Greek victory in the Battle of Plataea at the end of the Greco - Persian Wars.
+The League's purpose, with Athens at the head, was to continue battling Persia's Empire after the Battle of Plataea.
+The battle, a victory for the Greeks, occurred during the Greco - Persian Wars (which ran from 499 to 449 B.C.).
 The city was also part of the Ottoman Empire from 1387 to 1912 A.D.

 The Apostle Paul went through the city at least three times during his missionary journeys.
 He went through the city during his second missionary journey when God, through a vision in Troas, conveyed to the apostle that he needed to preach the gospel in Europe.

 7. They came down to Mysia and attempted to go to Bithynia; but the Spirit did not permit them to go there.
 8. Now when they had passed by Mysia, they came to Troas; 9.
 And a vision appeared to Paul during the night.
 A certain man of Macedonia was standing, beseeching him and saying, "Come over to Macedonia and help us."
 10. And after he had seen the vision, we immediately sought to go into Macedonia, concluding that the Lord had called us to preach the gospel to them.
 11. Therefore, after sailing from Troas, we came with a straight course to Samothracia, and on the next day to Neapolis; (Acts 16:7 - 11, HBFV)